Group of Riviera Beach teens helps those in need

 "Even though we might have things, there are other people who don't have the money or necessities we have," he said.

-Mika Jackson and her kids are first in line to receive Christmas joy.
+Mika Jackson and her children are first in line to receive Christmas joy.

 "This is a blessing.
 I thank God to even be here so they can help me," she said.